 CED48276, with CIA U-2As with spoof NACA and NASA markings, all markings schemes for the U-2CTs, and all markings carried by NASA ER-2s (U-2R/TR-1A) based at both NASA Ames and NASA Dryden.
 Reviewed on ARC

-In 2013, Norm Dubay started offering a resin 1/48 scale Powers' U-2 conversion set, with U-2C interim intakes, three cooling scoops, a Q-bay hatch for the B camera, and a flat fuselage spine.
+In 2013, on the Hyperscale forum (database no longer exists), Norm Dubay offered a resin 1/48 scale Powers' U-2 conversion set, with U-2C interim intakes, three cooling scoops, a Q-bay hatch for the B camera, and a flat fuselage spine.

 In 2016, Caracal Decals issued a 1/48 scale U-2A/C Dragon Lady decal set (CD48118), with ten marking options, stencilling and common markings, plus half a sheet full of serial number digits.

 In 2018, Lone Star Models showed 1/48 scale "Coke bottle' intakes under construction.